Asia Foundation Development Fellows F.A.Q.

 How many references do I need and whom should I ask to write for me?

-The Asia Development Fellows program requires two (2) letters of recommendation from each applicant.
-References should be able to comment on your abilities as a thoughtful, committed, respected and inspirational young leader within your professional field and within your larger community.
+The Development Fellows program requires two (2) letters of recommendation from each applicant.
+References should be able to comment on your abilities as a thoughtful, committed, respected, and inspirational young leader within your professional field and within your larger community.

 May I send my application via global mail or fax?

 We do not accept applications or letters of recommendation by global mail or fax.
-All application components must be completed electronically.
+All application components must be submitted electronically.